-- 1. If the number of students applying for any grade exceeds the expected capacity for that grade, an admissions drawing shall be conducted for the Open Enrollment Period applicants for the oversubscribed grades by an independent outside party to determine school placement.
-The date and location of the public random drawing will be posted on the Discovery website and in the school office. - 2.
+- 1. If the number of students applying for any grade exceeds the expected capacity for that grade, an admissions lottery shall be conducted for the Open Enrollment Period applicants for the oversubscribed grades by an independent outside party to determine school placement.
+The date and location of the lottery will be posted on the Discovery website and in the school office. - 2.
 The expected number of classes and class size for each grade will be specified by the Board and announced in advance. - 3.
 Each family will be assigned a family number and each child in the family will be assigned a student number to create a child ID number.
 For example, the ID's for the children of Family 001 would be 001.1, 001.2, 001.3, and so on. - 4.
 An "Applicant List" shall be prepared.
-Each applicant on the list will be assigned a Drawing ID in the following format:
+Each applicant on the list will be assigned a Lottery ID in the following format:

 Preference Group - Grade - Family# .
 Student# - Last name .
-First name
+First name For example: A -K - 001.1 - Smith.John

-For example: A - K - 001.1 - Smith.JohnB - 2 - 003.1 - Jones.MichaelC - 4 - 007.1 - Chavez.EmilioD - 6 - 007.2 - Chavez.Maria
+B - 2 - 003.1 - Jones.Michael C - 4 - 007.1 - Chavez.Emilio C - 6 - 007.2 - Chavez.Maria

-Detailed explanation of each Drawing ID element:
+Detailed explanation of each Lottery ID element: